Adobe-CEP/Getting-Started-guides/weather/readme.md

 Note that, while this guide will not cover styling an extension with CSS, the CSS stylesheet for this sample panel can be found at `./com.cep.weather-simple/client/styles/style.css`.

-## Setting up your service API interaction
+## Client-side: Service API interaction

 As we saw in the previous section's `index.html` code, the client-side JavaScript for this extension is located at `./com.cep.weather-simple/client/js/index.js`.
 We will look at this `index.js` file in this section.